bang590/JSPatch/README.md

 ####Extensions

-There is some extensions provide support for custom struct type, C methods and other functional, call `+addExtensions:` after start engine to add extensions:
+There are some extensions provide support for custom struct type, C methods and other functional, call `+addExtensions:` after starting engine to add extensions:

 ```objc
 @implementation AppDelegate